-And, that’s fun and festive if you’re into it.
+It’s fun and festive if you’re into it.

 Paper plates and paper towels aren’t common in my kitchen, but they appear every December and I welcome them with open arms (especially this year, as we are currently without a dishwasher).

-Schedule a Popcorn and Movie Night
+Plan a Popcorn + Movie Night

 We aren’t normally a big TV viewing family.
 We don’t have cable and we are pretty screen-free.
 However, at least once a week during the holidays we get our couch potato on and watch a favorite holiday movie or television special.

 If screen-time isn’t your family’s thing, curl up together with a great holiday read-aloud.
 The gift here is time at home with your family with no rush, no major preparation, no pressure.